donbonifacio/blog/content/post/comfort-zone-index.md

 ![Comfort Zone index](/img/comfort-zone-index.png)

-We leave our comfort zone when we get that anxious feeling in our chest and we are concious that we're not in control, and that something may go wrong.
+We leave our comfort zone when we get that anxious feeling in our chest and we are conscious that we're not in control, and that something may go wrong.

 <!--more-->